aclist/dztui/docs/source/kb.rst

 If you find that a specific server is unresponsive for you when it shouldn't be, add a port forwarding rule to your router's settings for the server's query port.

-In addition, packets sent from server responses are expected to be a standard size (see warning below).
-Deviation from this may cause your router to discard incoming responses from the server.
+In addition, a uniform packet size is expected.
+If your router's MTU setting differs from the default of 1,500, it could lead to incoming responses being discarded (see warning below).

 .. important::